Lacrymology/states/varnish/doc/metrics.rst

    <http://en.wikipedia.org/wiki/Cache_algorithms>`_, which discards
    the least recentyly used items first.

-   :doc:`/varnish/doc/index` uses this algorithm to purge 'most unused' objects to make space for fresh ones when dealing with storage space shortage.
+   :doc:`index` uses this algorithm to purge 'most unused' objects to make space for fresh ones when dealing with storage space shortage.